 - Where they scroll

 - What they focus on

 Heatmaps aggregate huge amounts of data from users and are compiled in a way that allows the Product Managers and UX designers to quickly and accurately draw conclusions from the results.

 Heatmaps help in understanding how people interact with your applications, so you can get answers to business-critical issues like decrease in conversion rates or certain important actionable elements getting ignored.
 Using heatmaps, you can determine:

 - Determine which elements get the most attention: Using the colour tones it will be much easier to find out which element gets the most attention.
 This helps in putting the most interactive elements in those spaces.

-- Increase conversions: Understanding user interaction with the specific application can help increase conversions.
+- Increase conversions: Understanding user interaction/user frustrations with the specific application can help increase conversions.
 Using analytics and driving users to the most actionable elements will make it easier for users to convert.

 - Identify device-specific user behaviour: User behaviour depends on each device ranging from an iPad to a smartphone.
 Designers can use heatmaps to tweak the UI for that particular device so that users do not face any issue with the application.

 - Usability testing: You can use heat map data to define a hypothesis for a future split test, and you can also run heat maps on A/B test variations to provide more insight into why app versions are or aren’t successful.

 - Reaching the intended content or failing to see it: Heatmaps can also tell whether the intended content is being ignored by the user or whether the content is getting the required interaction.
 These elements can be shuffled around so that they acquire the maximal attention.